Watch: Dubai Ruler recalls how Emirates became top airline, even though people 'bet against it'

 "Establishing an airline company in Dubai was a dream more than 4 decades ago," Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE, and Ruler of Dubai said in a post on X.

-The Dubai Ruler talked about how people "bet against" the dream of establishing an airline in the emirate.
-He looked back on the achievements, and shared a lesson on how determination and will enables you to achieve anything one imagines.
+Sheikh Mohammed talked about how people "bet against" the dream of establishing an airline in the emirate.
+He looked back on different achievements, and shared a lesson on how determination and will enables you to achieve anything one imagines.

 He recollected the early days, as he met with a group of leaders from the Emirates Airlines Group.